 There’s often a lot of pride involved, but whether or not your specialty is considered competitive does not make you a good or bad doctor.
 It simply says which specialties are hardest to get into.
 And knowing which specialties are hardest to get into can be very useful information for premeds and medical students.
 All specialties are competitive, and if your specialty is ranked lower than you’d like, that’s not a judgment at all—it’s simply what the data says.

-You can also take a look at our article (and video) on the Least Competitive Medical Specialties.
+Take a look at our article (and video) on the Least Competitive Medical Specialties.

 If you’d like to learn more about our methods and the data we used to reach our results, continue further into this article for a complete overview.